swtcpro/jingtum-lib-objectc/README.md

     remote.Disconnect();
 ```

-### Contributing
-Please feel free to send me pull requests or And other ways of contact to add links.<br>
-QQ : 3107251779<br>

 ### Licensing
 jingtum-lib-objective-c is released under the terms of the MIT license.
 See COPYING for more information or see [MIT](https://opensource.org/licenses/MIT)